weifund/weifund/README.md

 ## When Deployed
 - You can start, donate to, discover, refund and track crowdfunding campaigns
 - Link to campaigns via weifund/tracker/CAMPAIGN_ID
-- Embed a link, upload an image on your website to be used on Discover interface
+- Use image urls to be used on Discover interface as your campaign image
 - Get payed out when campaign is finished or get refunded if campaign fails

 ## <a name="installation"></a> Installation